dushyantbehl/xdp-mptm/README.md

 Run ``make`` in root folder.

 # How to Run
-We provide setup files to create system according to the picture above
+We provide setup files to create a test system

 [setup-node.sh](./setup/setup-node.sh) is the script which contains bash script to setup system.